lvelosuarez/GAZEL-ADN-notebook/README.md

 ## 📁 Repository structure

-- `data/`: Sample metadata and example output files
+- `data/`: Sample metadata and taxonomy files (taxon tables)
 - `figures/`: Exported figures from the manuscript
-- `env/`: Conda environment files and package dependencies
-- `notebooks/`: Jupyter notebooks for exploratory analyses and used to generate each figure
+- `notebooks/`: Jupyter notebooks for exploratory analyses and used to generate each figure (with the R kernel)

 Each of the three figures/analyses presented in the paper corresponds to a different Jupyter notebook in the `notebooks/` repository: